Youri Egorov: Death and legacy

 Egorov's posthumously released CD, "Legacy 2: Youri Egorov", received the "Perfect Five-Star Rating" from CD Review Magazine.

-Today, this pianist remains "in the memory of more than one music lover for the incredible delicacy and clarity of his playing".
+According to French critic Jean-Pierre Thiollet, Egorov's style of playing remains notable "for the incredible delicacy and clarity of his playing".

+In 2026, Egorov was portrayed by Georgian actor Levan Gelbakhiani in the biographical drama Youri, directed by Sander Burger and based on Jan Brokken's book In het huis van de dichter.
+The film, in which Joes Brauers plays Brokken, opened the 2026 Film by the Sea festival.